ae2019/hellow/README.md

-# Angular task crypto for US tickeron company
+# Angular task crypto for US Tickeron company

 List of cryptocurrencies with graph